tukaani-project/xz/.github/SECURITY.md

 ## Supported Versions

-Security updates are applied only to the latest release.
+We provide security updates to all development branches and the current stable branch.
+Security updates apply to XZ Utils and our website at https://tukaani.org/xz.

 ## Reporting a Vulnerability